Governor Biographies

 In April 2021, I became a governor at the Westfield Junior School.
 I hope to bring my skills and experience in higher education and data analysis into the school governing body.

-Chris Fryer-Bovair (Staff governor)
+Chris Fryer (Staff governor)

 I was born in Cambridge and grew up locally, in Brampton.
 After studying for an English degree and then PGCE, I became a teacher in 2007.

 Westfield is the fourth school that I have taught in.
 I began my career at Cottenham Primary, where I taught mixed year five and six classes and led eco-schools and computing and completed my M.Ed.
 I then moved to Bristol, where I taught year six and then year five and led computing and PE.
 Returning to Cambridgeshire, I was year four, five and six lead at Mayfield Primary in Cambridge for three years.
 I have been teaching at Westfield since 2015, first in year four and then in year six.
 I also lead English with Julia Folly.
+I became Deputy Headteacher in 2023.

 Throughout my career I have enjoyed sharing my experience with trainees and colleagues across other settings and schools by delivering training in various areas including boys’ writing, blogging, developing a learning culture and supporting higher attaining pupils.
-I work as a programme manager with The Cambridge Partnership, supporting a group of apprentice teachers as they work towards qualification.

 I was a staff governor at both Hillcrest and Mayfield schools.
 In my current role, I am a member of the standards committee and am overseeing the curriculum with Mat Timmis as well as eco-schools.

 I sit on the steering committee for St Ives Eco Action, with responsibility for education and schools.
-I am passionate about the role of education in supporting young people to make the changes needed for a more sustainable future.
+I am passionate about the role of education in supporting young people to make the changes needed for a more sustainable future

-Neil Hopkins
+Neil Hopkins (Chair)

 I have been teaching for over 20 years, mostly in further and higher education where some of my work has involved working with teaching assistants on pre-university and university courses.
 I moved in St Ives in 2019 and my motivation for becoming a governor at Westfield Junior was to involve myself more closely with the local educational community at a well-established and respected school.
 I want to feel that I am doing something useful for the people of St Ives.